How to register as a sole trader

 What expenses can you claim back as a sole trader?

-If you opened a separate business account you can claim relief on interest ad charges from the account but you will only receive tax relief for complete expenses spent or incurred fro the business.
+If you opened a separate business account you can claim relief on interest and charges from the account but you will only receive tax relief for complete expenses spent or incurred from the business.

 What accounts do sole traders need to keep?

-Keep a tax fund bank account and deposit in money every month.
-It can come in handy when you want to settle your bills with HMRC so you don't get penalised for missing deadlines.
-Taking 25% out your earning and keeping in this account or another separate account can save you on a hard day.
+Keep a tax fund bank account and deposit money every month.
+It can come in handy when you want to settle your bills with HMRC so you don’t get penalised for missing deadlines.
+Taking 25% out of your earnings and keeping in this account or another separate account can save you on a hard day.

 Do sole traders need a dedicated bank account?